igouProto/suicapydcV3/README.md

     - Update announcement
 - Doodads:
     - Calculator powered by math.js
+    - Fake NKODICE minigame
+    - Ship construction recipe generator for Kancolle (wow this is an old feature)
+    - Stocks function powered by YFinance

 ## Some future works
 - More documentations!
 This is a crude readme at the moment without too many helpful stuff